SOFE2720/airlineReservationSystem/README.md

       * round trip/one way

  ***Search Flights***
-   * After making selections from the booking page; available airline will appear on the next page based on destination.
+   * After making selections from the booking page, available airlines will appear on the next page based on destination.

  ***Login / Signup Page***
    * For new or existing users to be able to view flight bookings.